St. Celynnin’s Church lovingly made from gingerbread

 Abergele Pilgrims 12th September

-A group, led by the Reverend Paul Flavell from St. Michael’s Church in Abergele, were welcomed to Llangelynnin Old Church by John and Meira Shakespear on a beautiful, Autumn day on the 12th September.
+It was a beautiful, Autumn day on the 12th September 2018.
+A group, led by the Reverend Paul Flavell from St. Michael’s Church in Abergele, were welcomed to Llangelynnin Old Church by John and Meira Shakespear.
+John is the Church warden, and Meira plays the organ at some of the other Churches in the Conwy Valley.
 John showed the group the famous St. Celynnin’s Well, which was now half full after drying out in the drought.
 He gave a brief illustrated talk about the Church, highlighting some of its interesting features and spoke about the Church Services.
 The group retreated to the Churchyard to have their picnic lunch before Paul led a short Service.
 The party then walked down to their cars that were parked below Parc Mawr woods, having had a great day!

 Llwyngwril Pilgrims June 2018